DUNE/dune-justin/docs/justin_command.man_page.md

            not be processed by any other jobs.
 When the jobscript finishes, it must leave files with lists of the processed files in its workspace directory.
-These lists are sent to the justIN allocator service by the generic job, which either marks input files as being successfully processed or resets their state to unallocated, ready for matching by another job.
+These lists are sent to the justIN allocator service by the wrapper job, which either marks input files as being successfully processed or resets their state to unallocated, ready for matching by another job.